-Creating a quality monitoring scorecard for your customer service team can be a scary task.
+Creating a quality monitoring scorecard for your customer service team or call center can be a scary task.
 Questions abound.
 How many items should it hold?
 What type of scoring method should we use?
 Which questions matter the most?
 And which are the ones that don’t?
 Will it lead to increased agent performance?!

-What makes it even scarier is that the scorecard is the foundation of a great quality assurance program.
-A bad scorecard can lead to scores that don’t represent what a quality interaction actually means to your brand or result in inflated metrics that your team can’t use to improve (GASP!).
+What makes it even scarier is that the call center scorecard is the foundation of a great quality assurance program.
+A bad scorecard can lead to scores that don’t represent what a quality interaction actually means to your brand or worse still—result in inflated customer satisfaction metrics that your team can’t use to improve (GASP!).

 But as Jeremy Watkin, long-time QA professional, tells us, creating a quality management form doesn’t have to be scary.
 There are some tried and tested methods that companies can use to think through the process of creating a quality form that works really well for their unique business (and their unique customer base).